Abatement Academy

 Welcome to Abatement Academy

-The Abatement Academy will also include one-day in-person workshops on September 7 (Abingdon) and October 19 (Charlottesville).
+The 2024 Abatement Academy will also include one-day in-person workshops on June 11 (Hampton), September 5 (Winchester) and October 10 (Fredericksburg).

 Register Here for Workshops